Check out the more recent article for the Best Nerf Guns.

 For a detailed review with pros and cons follow the link below.

 2. Nerf N-Strike Elite Strongarm: Best Revolver Blaster

 The Elite Strongarm was released in 2013 and immediately took over the hearts of Nerfers all over the globe.
 And promptly made it as the best seller in Amazon under toy guns category.
 The reason is simple.
 This is one mighty revolver blaster.
 It is a successor of the Nerf Maverick Rev-6.
 The Strongarm is a bit bigger in size compared to the Nerf Maverick and considerably more powerful, accurate than its predecessor.
 This blaster has been rated as the top Nerf Sidearm blaster and can serve you as the perfect secondary weapon to holster during your Nerf wars.
 It feels light in your hands and comfortable to use with a single hand due to a simple but spectacular design.
 It even comes with different color schemes like the XD blue white and orange or the cool Sonic Fire red and orange combinations.

 This blaster is the perfect entry model.
-Whether you’re about to buy your first nerf blaster for your kid, or purchasing an efficient and convenient sidearm for you nerf battles, this would be the apt choice.
-In addition, this blaster is pretty low cost, retailing for less than 10 dollars in Amazon.
+Whether you’re about to buy the first nerf blaster for your kid or purchasing an efficient and convenient sidearm for your nerf battles, this would be the apt choice.
+In addition, this blaster is pretty cheap, retailing for less than 10 dollars on Amazon.